In Conversation with Prof. (Dr.) Ajay Kumar Bhatt, ALS Gurugram

-Dr. Ajay Bhatt: I believe, and truly so, out of many forms of systems of governance the democratic pattern of governance is the most suitable and relevant form in India.
+Dr. Ajay Kumar Bhatt: I believe, and truly so, out of many forms of systems of governance the democratic pattern of governance is the most suitable and relevant form in India.
 In a democracy, eventually, the power vests in the people of the country and our forefathers were visionary and they adopted the democratic form of governance, unlike the British Monarchy.

 Perhaps a small country like Bhutan may have a monarchical form of governance and it may also be progressing at all levels but in a country such as India where the second largest population resides is governed by a democratic form of governance.
-Even during the Vedic Era, a Sabha and Samiti was elected to represent the people.
+Even during the Vedic Era, a Sabha and Samiti were elected to represent the people.

-Morality and ethics are the parameter of any developed country.
+Morality and ethics are the parameters of any developed country.
 The progress of a country is solely dependent on its morality.
 When the representatives and the citizens of the country follow the ethical values written in our holy scriptures, which are still quite prevalent in society, the nation will automatically flourish and achieve a higher GDP.
-One must perform their duty as prescribed in the Bhagvad Gita and the Constitution of India.
+One must perform their duty as prescribed in the Bhagavad Gita and the Constitution of India.

 In addition, it is wrong to say that India is not a happy nation.
 We are prosperous in each walk of life.
 But, where we lack is fundamentally the habit of greed and materialistic needs.
 One must be altruistic in his/her approach towards life for the sake of the social solidarity of the nation.